ShortArrow/gopher-s-cosplay-collection/README.md

 Gophers are so cute.
 And does a very cute cosplay.
 It's too cute, so I've collected it.

+If you see Gopher cosplaying, please report it to us.

 Copyrights and other rights related to these images, belong to the original right holders.